Alasdair Gray: Later life

+In 1990, he co-founded the publishing company Dog and Bone Press with Chris Boyce and Chris's wife, Angela.

 In 2008, Gray's former student and secretary Rodge Glass published a biography of him, called Alasdair Gray: A Secretary's Biography.
 Gray was broadly approving of the work.
 Glass sums up critics' main problems with Gray's writing as their discomfort with his politics, and with his frequent tendency to pre-empt criticism in his work.
 Glass's book won the Somerset Maugham Award in 2009.

 In 2014 Gray's autobiography Of Me & Others was released, and Kevin Cameron made a feature-length film Alasdair Gray: A Life in Progress, including interviews with Liz Lochhead and Gray's sister, Mora Rolley.

 In August 2015 a dramatisation of Lanark was performed at the Edinburgh International Festival. was adapted by David Greig and directed by Graham Eatough.
-(It had previously been dramatised at the festival by the TAG Theatre Company in 1995.)
+It had previously been dramatised at the festival by the TAG Theatre Company in 1995.

 In June 2015 Gray was seriously injured in a fall, leaving him confined to a wheelchair.
 He continued to write; the first two parts of his translation of Dante Alighieri's Divine Comedy trilogy were published in 2018 and 2019.

 Death and legacy

-Alasdair Gray died at Queen Elizabeth University Hospital on 29 December 2019, the day after his 85th birthday, following a short illness.
+Alasdair Gray died at Queen Elizabeth University Hospital in Glasgow on 29 December 2019, the day after his 85th birthday, following a short illness.
 He left his body to science and there was no funeral.

 Nicola Sturgeon, first minister of Scotland, remembered him as "one of the brightest intellectual and creative lights Scotland has known in modern times."
 Tributes were also paid by Jonathan Coe, Val McDermid, Ian Rankin, Ali Smith and Irvine Welsh.
 The Guardian referred to him as "the father figure of the renaissance in Scottish literature and art".

-His works are archived at the National Library of Scotland.
+His personal and literary archive, including manuscripts, typescripts, diaries and correspondence, is held at the National Library of Scotland.

 Sorcha Dallas was responsible for packing and organising his items posthumously and establishing the Alasdair Gray Archive in March 2020.
 The Archive is a free community resource caring for Gray's studio and visual and literary materials.
 It commissions new works, offers access and education opportunities as well as partnering on projects and events.
 One such event is Gray Day, held annually on 25 February in celebration of Gray's life and works.